Your organic garden in August

 - Avoid splashing water onto leaves when you irrigate.
 Moisture triggers spore germination of fungal diseases, such as mildews and grey mould (botrytis).

 - Use biological controls to deal with greenhouse pests.
 Order the controls as soon as you notice the pests; don't wait for an infestation to build up.
 Use the predatory mite Phytoseiulius for red spider mite, the tiny wasp Aphidius for Aphids, the predatory mite Hypoaspis for control of sciarid fly, the parasitic wasp Encarsia for white fly and Cryptolaemus beetles for mealybugs.
 While you wait for them to arrive, rub off any pests you see.

 - Grass is a drought survivor.
 Let it go brown in dry weather, as it will recover very quickly when temperatures drop and rain arrives.
 Watering lawns with sprinklers is hugely wasteful.

 - Keep your eyes peeled for water-lily aphids.
-Blast them off with a jet of water from a hose.
+Blast them off with a jet of water.